AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 You can define the statuses that exist on the story board for the agile team.
 These are the only statuses that display on the story board.

-To define the statuses that are available for the story board associated with&nbsp;the agile team:
+To define the statuses that are available for the story board associated with the agile team:

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Workfront, then click **Teams**.

 1. Click the **Switch team** icon ![Switch team icon](assets/switch-team-icon.png), then either select a new team from the drop-down menu or search for a team in the search bar.

-1. Select the agile&nbsp;team that you want to manage.
+1. Select the agile team that you want to manage.
 1. Click the **More** menu, then select **Edit**.

    Only team members with either a Plan or Work license see this option.

    ![](assets/edit-team-settings-350x205.png)

-1. In the **Agile**&nbsp;section, locate the **Story Board**&nbsp;area.
+1. In the **Agile** section, locate the **Story Board** area.

 1. (Optional) Click **Add Column** to add an additional status column to the story board.
 1. (Optional) Drag any status column using the drag-and-drop indicator to reorder the status columns on the story board.
 The first column can't be moved, and you cannot drag another column in front of the first column.

    ![](assets/agile-story-card-drag-and-drop.png)

-1. Select both task and issue statuses.&nbsp;Task statuses are displayed as the column title for each column on the story board.
+1. Select both task and issue statuses.
+Task statuses are displayed as the column title for each column on the story board.
 The issue statuses you select map to the task statuses.
 This means that when you move an issue to another column of the story board, the issue status changes to the issue statuses shown here, and not to the name of the column on the story board (which reflects the task status).

    >[!IMPORTANT]
    >